lucien-sim/citi-bike/README.md

 ## Acknowledgments

-* Thanks to Justin Tyndall for collecting the docking station data from CitiBike online streams.
-Data available at: [The Open Bus](https://www.theopenbus.com/).
+* Thanks to Justin Tyndall for collecting the data from CitiBike online data streams.
+Data available from: [The Open Bus](https://www.theopenbus.com/).